 What are the penalties for a Domestic Strangulation Charge in Rhode Island?

 Due to the serious nature of this felony charge, the penalties for domestic assault by strangulation in Rhode Island are severe.
 The charge carries a maximum jail sentence of ten years.
 In our experience, these cases often carry jail sentences even for first time offenders.
-In addition to a jail sentence, the charges can carry lengthy probationary sentences, a no contact order with the alleged victim, and mandatory attendance at a batterers intervention program.
-If convicted of domestic strangulation, an individual would become "convicted" of a felony domestic offense and be prohibited from possessing, owning, or carrying firearms or ammunition by federal law.
+In addition to a jail sentence, domestic strangulation charges can carry lengthy probationary sentences, a no contact order with the alleged victim, and mandatory attendance at a batterers intervention program.
+If convicted of domestic strangulation in Rhode Island, an individual would become "convicted" of a felony domestic offense and be prohibited from possessing, owning, or carrying firearms or ammunition by federal law.
 Additionally, one would have to deal with the public stigma of a record for domestic strangulation.

 How can you fight Rhode Island Domestic Strangulation Charges?